AishatAbdulLamid/AishatAbdulLamid.github.io/projects/hr-eda/README.md

 This project focuses on cleaning and analyzing a large HR dataset using Python libraries such as NumPy, Pandas, Matplotlib, and Seaborn.

 ## Objectives
-- Clean and preprocess messy HR data
+- To clean and preprocess messy HR dataset
-- Perform exploratory data analysis (EDA)
+- To perform exploratory data analysis (EDA)
-- Visualize key trends in attrition, salary, and job roles
+- To Visualize key trends in attrition, salary, and job roles

 ## Tools Used
 - Python